 iPhone product launches are often delayed in countries outside of the USA whilst shoppers in the US can buy the iPhone when it’s launched shoppers in other countries often have to wait.

-With the new iPhone 8, the follow up to the successful iPhone 7, about to be launched there will be lots of people worldwide not only wondering how amazing it will be but, when and where they will be able to purchase one.
+With the new iPhone 8, the follow up to the successful iPhone 7, launched there will be lots of people worldwide not only wondering how amazing it will be but, when and where they will be able to purchase one.

 For people living outside of North America they might ask themselves is it ok to buy an iPhone and have it shipped over?